Frequently Asked Questions

 Please note: visa requirements are subject to change.

-The Office of Study Abroad will enroll all students studying abroad into STEP.
-This is a registration with the U.S. Department of State for U.S. citizens and nationals to notify their travel with the nearest U.S. Embassy or Consulate.
+The Office of Study Abroad will provide information and assistance with enrolling in the STEP program.
+This program allows U.S. citizens and nationals to register their travel with the nearest U.S. Embassy or Consulate through the U.S. Department of State.

 The U.S. Department of State offers great information specific to the country you are traveling to.
 Check out these websites for information about cultural norms, entry/exit requirements, and more.
 Visit travel.state.gov and Students Abroad.